alwaysbegrowing/arbor-contracts/emergency.md

 - Update issuer list
 - Update allow list

-### Core Dev Lead (Guardian) @namaskar, backup @bookland
+### Core Dev Lead

 Coordinates quick changes to Governance and Guardian roles during the emergency, including but not limited to:

-- Prepare and Execute Core Dev Multi-sig transactions and operations
+- Any smart contract changes
-- Revoke a Strategy
+- Any graph changes
-- Set vault in emergency shutdown mode
+- Any backend changes

-### Web Lead @luckyrobot, backup @namaskar, @bookland
+### Web Lead

 Coordinates quick changes to UI and Websites as required, including but not limited to: